nancyliqn91/Eau-Claires-Salon/README.md

 * Import database, please see the "Import Database" instruction below.
 * In the command line, run `dotnet run` in the "HairSalon" directory to run the app.
 * Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/c-and-net/basic-web-applications/redirecting-to-https-and-issuing-a-security-certificate).
-* Optionally, you can run `dotnet build` to compile this console app without running it.
+* Optionally, you can run `dotnet build` to compile this app without running it.

 ## Database Connection String Setup